TaiBai-let/ROV-control-by-stm32/readme.md

 ## This is project to control ROV by STM32F103***

 Design ideas:
-             STM32 output PWM to control motor motor  by electric regulation and  Mpu6050 is used to obtain the attitude use PID algorithm to adjust ROV driving
+             STM32 output PWM to control motor motor  by electric regulation and  Mpu6050 is used to obtain the attitude use PID algorithm to adjust ROV driving And there are controls for the robot arm and the camera cradle